Rahul-Chauhan-2212/Docker/data-volumes-starting-setup/README.md

 the file is created inside container but not in our local system. as soon as the container is removed then the files are also lost.</br>

 Only VOLUME ["/app/feedback"] breaks the code so have to update the js code.</br>
-But still only this does not solve our main issue.
+But still only this does not solve our main issue.</br>

+Named Volume solves the above issue</br>
+docker run -d -p 3000:80 --rm --name feedback-app -v feedback:/app/feedback feedback-node:volume